abshegs/abshegs.github.io/_posts/2019-08-25-paper-review.md

 snippet: A review on Feynman's much celebrated talk on the dawn of nanotechnology.
 tags: [physics, papers]
 ---

-#Classic Paper Review

-##There is Plenty of Room at the Bottom, R.P.
-Feynman, 29th December 1959.
+<p align=center> There is Plenty of Room at the Bottom, R.P.
+Feynman, 29th December 1959.</p>

 Richard Feynman’s famous talk titled _“There’s Plenty of Room at the Bottom”_ is often credited for conceptualising the basic notions of nanotechnology.
 He delivered this seminal lecture at an American Physical Society meeting at Caltech in 1959.
 It was aimed at addressing interesting questions such as “How small a machine could one build?
 How tiny could one write?”